Skip to main content

 1. Gather documents you will need: see list above.

 Open your new Sprintax account by creating a User ID and password or if you have an existing account on Sprintax you can login using your existing credentials.
+If already have a Sprintax account and you forgot your Sprintax password, use this Forgot Password link to reset your password.

-If you did not earn any US Income: Sprintax will generate a completed Form 8843 for you and each of your dependents (if you have any).
+Sprintax will generate a completed Form 8843 for you and each of your dependents (if you have any).

-If you did earn US Income: Sprintax will generate your “tax return documents”, including form 1040NR, depending on your circumstances.
+Sprintax will generate your “tax return documents”, including form 1040NR, depending on your circumstances.

 After you finish your federal return, Sprintax will inform you if you need to complete a state tax return.
 If so, you will have the option to use Sprintax for an additional fee.
 However, it is your choice to use them or to do the state tax return on your own.
+OISS is unable to cover the cost of state tax filing.

 You will be required to download, print and sign your federal tax return and mail it to the IRS.
 Depending on your circumstances, you may be able to E-file your Federal tax return.
 However, this will depend on certain eligibility criteria.
-You can learn more about eligibility in this Sprintax blog - https://blog.sprintax.com/nonresident-federal-tax-efiling-live/
+You can learn more about E-filing in this Sprintax blog - https://blog.sprintax.com/nonresident-federal-tax-efiling-live/

 If you have a state filing requirement, you must also mail this to the tax authorities.